GavinHuttley/tib/source/seqcomp/information.rst

 These results originated from the honours research project of Ms Yicheng Zhu, published in [2]_.

 ..
-[1] *Schneider & Stephens (1990).
-Sequence logos: a new way to display consensus sequences.
-Nucleic Acids Research, 18(20), 6097–100.*
-..
 [2] *Zhu, Neeman, Yap, Huttley (2017).
 Statistical Methods for Identifying Sequence Motifs Affecting Point Mutations.
 Genetics, 205, 843–856*